DiegoDias007/amazona/README.md

 4. Navigate to the "client" folder and install the frontend dependencies: `npm install`

 ## Running the Project
-- Run the backend inside the "server" folder: `npm run start:dev`
+- Start the backend inside the "server" folder: `npm run start:dev`
-- Run the frontend inside the "client" folder: `npm run dev`
+- Start the frontend inside the "client" folder: `npm run dev`